BHoM/documentation/docs/DevOps/Branching-Strategy.md

 ![img](https://raw.githubusercontent.com/BHoM/documentation/main/docs/_images/Issues_NewBranch1.png)

-You should see that your repo history has now switched to a new branch.
+You should see that your repository history has now switched to a new branch.

 ![img](https://raw.githubusercontent.com/BHoM/documentation/main/docs/_images/Issues_NewBranch2.png)